Tiger FM

 By Ronald Ssemagonja

-The Electoral Commission (EC) spokesperson, Julius Mucunguzi, has urged eligible voters to turn up in large numbers and participate in today’s polling for the position of Lord Mayor, district councillors, and other local government posts, following low voter turnout reported across many polling stations countrywide.
+The Electoral Commission (EC) spokesperson, Julius Mucunguzi, has urged eligible voters to turn out in large numbers and participate in today’s polling for the positions of Lord Mayor, district councillors, and other local government posts, following reports of low voter turnout at many polling stations nationwide.

-According to the Electoral Commission, polling is scheduled to begin at exactly 7:00 a.m.
-However, by the time of compiling this report, voting had not commenced at several polling stations due to failure to meet the legally required minimum of 10 eligible voters, despite polling materials and equipment being in place.
+According to the Electoral Commission, polling was scheduled to begin at exactly 7:00 a.m.
+However, at the time of compiling this report, voting had not commenced at several polling stations due to failure to meet the legally required minimum of ten eligible voters, despite polling materials and equipment being in place.

 “We encourage the general public, especially eligible voters, to go out and participate in today’s voting exercise.
 Voting will end at 4:00 p.m., so please go and vote.
 The Chairperson may not extend voting hours as he did last time,” Mucunguzi said.

-However, interactions with some voters revealed voter apathy largely stemming from disappointment with previous election outcomes.
+Interactions with some voters, however, revealed widespread voter apathy, largely stemming from disappointment with previous election outcomes.
 Some citizens said they had lost confidence after their preferred candidates failed to win in earlier polls.

 Timothy Sekajja, a voter from Lubaga North Division in Kampala District, said he was uncertain whether he would vote.